Introduction to ASD Vancouver 2018

 New MCFD-funded Event Bursaries for Parents of Children with ASD

 MCFD has provided ACT with funding for a bursary program for parents and caregivers of children with autism to attend ACT events at reduced registration rates until March 31, 2018.
 Seats will be filled on a first come, first registered basis.
-Each parent is eligible to receive one in-person event bursary up until March 31, 2018.
 Additional bursaries are available to register for web streamed events.
 Learn more about how to register using the MCFD event bursary program.

 Parents who receive Autism Funding may use 20% of the total for equipment, books, training and travel costs.
 ACT's live events are considered eligible expenses by the Autism Funding Branch.
 More information on using Autism Funding.